Use the tools already in the room

 Microsoft 365 Workflow Consulting

-The client may already own the workspace.
-SG helps turn that owned space into a working room where the problem, files, owners, and next steps can live together.
+Your team probably already pays for Microsoft 365.
+SG turns that existing workspace into a working room where the problem, the files, the owners, and the next steps live together.

 Microsoft 365 Workflow starting point